benmandrew/benmandrew.github.io/_posts/2020-01-06-field-of-view-in-a-tile-based-world.markdown

 #### Computing Visibility

 We repeatedly use Bresenham's Line Algorithm to march a ray along the grid from the player to some far away point, continuing until we hit a wall.
 All the non-wall tiles passed over on the way are marked as visible.
 The wall you collide with should also be marked as visible or it won't be rendered.
-We pick a sample of points evenly distributed in a circle around the player, and raymarch from the player's position to each of these points in turn.
-The number of points you distribute on the circle is a tradeoff between wasting cycles checking tiles you've already tested, and missing tiles that should be visible.
+We pick a sample of points evenly distributed in a circle around the player, and ray-march from the player's position to each of these points in turn.
+The number of points you distribute on the circle is a trade-off between wasting cycles checking tiles you've already tested, and missing tiles that should be visible.
 The distance of the points from the player is a simple matter of picking a number that seems large enough that it'll never be encountered.

 {% highlight cpp %}{% raw %}Vec2 raycastOffsets[N_RAYCAST];
 float step = 2 * M_PI / N_RAYCAST;